Lithuania's borders are open for travel from some countries, while some domestic restrictions are being re-imposed.

 Can I travel to Lithuania?

-- Citizens and residents of the EEA counties can travel to Lithuania.
+- Citizens and residents of the EU and Schengen Member countries, as well as the UK, can travel to Lithuania.

 - Other exceptions can be made for essential and some business travel.